Pyprohly/redditwarp/docs/source/getting-started/overview.rst

 development of robust, statically-typed Reddit bots and programs.

 The library can be used to create advanced automations for subreddit moderation in ways that go beyond the capabilities of AutoModerator_.
-However, it is important to note that it is not designed primarily for moderators and they may find it challenging to use.
+However, it's worth noting that RedditWarp's tooling is primarily designed for developers and may not be as user-friendly for non-technical users.

 .. _AutoModerator: https://mods.reddithelp.com/hc/en-us/articles/360002561632-AutoModerator

-Although this library may not be well-suited for beginner programmers, experienced programmers should find it easy-to-use and familiar.
+Although this library may not be well-suited for beginner programmers, experienced programmers should find it familiar and easy to learn.
 It strives to be simple to understand and learn by having a consistent programming style whose design emphasizes consistency, cleanliness, and correctness over brevity.
 Additionally, access to well-designed low-level components enables advanced use-cases.
 This provides a more powerful and fine-grained tool for working with